Bad Personal Statement Examples and What to Do Instead

 For example, here’s how the previous paragraph looks once edited:

-“Running has had a positive effect on my discipline to maintain a balanced life, provided me the focus to succeed in medical school, and given me the drive to work toward fulfilling my dreams.
+“Running has had a positive effect on my discipline to maintain a balanced life, provided me with the focus to succeed in medical school, and given me the drive to work toward fulfilling my dreams.
 Most importantly, I made a promise to my sister, creating an unshakeable foundation of endless motivation that will encourage me even through the most distressing moments of my journey to become a physician.
 I will never give up nor surrender because I always keep my promises.”

 Additional Personal Statement Mistakes to Avoid